mkblake/tech-hubs-brain-drain/README.md

 ## Key Insights: Data Question 2
 * Is is possible to observe the emergence of a tech hub in one state and a brain drain in neighboring states?

 Yes!
-Atlanta-Sandy Springs-Roswell, GA and Austin-Round Rock, TX are prime examples of this phenomenon.
-Both experienced tech job volume growth from 2000 to 2017, and tech jobs per 1,000 growth from 2010 to 2017, while one or more adjacent states experienced brain drain.
+Atlanta-Sandy Springs-Roswell, GA is a prime example of this phenomenon.
+It experienced tech job volume growth from 2000 to 2017, and tech jobs per 1,000 growth from 2010 to 2017, while one or more adjacent states experienced brain drain.

 ## Key Insights: Data Question 3
 * Do states that have tech hubs experience less brain drain overall?

 Yes!
 We can definitely observe a pattern here.
-Out of the 19 tech hubs identified in this study, only one was located in a state with positive brain drain measures.
+Out of the 19 tech hubs identified in this study, only one was located in a state with a positive brain drain measure.

-## Additional Key Insights
+## Additional Key Insight

 In 2017,  Nashville was not yet a tech hub by the definition established above.
-In fact, the Nashville MSA was only about half as “techy” as the Austin, TX MSA in 2017.
+In fact, the Nashville MSA was only about half as “techy” as the Austin, TX MSA in 2017, as indicated by the jobs per 1,000 measure.

-The presence of military bases and/or defense contractor employers can contribute to the presence of a tech hub in a given area, as evidenced by California-Lexington Park, MD, home of Naval Air Systems Command.